 Our writing services guarantee plagiarism-free work for your entire essay.
 Our team of experts covers both technical and non-technical fields with proficiency in English language.

-Many people think of plagiarism as copying another’s work or borrowing someone else’s original ideas.
-But terms like “copying” and “borrowing” can disguise the seriousness of the offense:
+To better understand the importance of plagiarism-free writing, it is crucial to define plagiarism.
+Often, people perceive plagiarism as simply copying someone else’s work or ideas.
+However, using terms like “copying” and “borrowing” can downplay the severity of the offense:

 But can words and ideas really be stolen?

 In the United States, original ideas are protected by copyright laws, which recognize them as intellectual property, similar to original inventions.
 Copyright protection applies to almost all forms of expression that are recorded in some way, such as books or computer files.